Alkali soil: Causes

-The causes of soil alkalinity can be natural or man-made:
+The causes of soil alkalinity can be natural or man-made.
 The natural cause is the presence of soil minerals producing sodium carbonate (Na_{2}CO_{3}) and sodium bicarbonate (NaHCO_{3}) upon weathering.

-Coal-fired boilers / power plants, when using coal or lignite rich in limestone, produce ash containing calcium oxide.
-CaO readily dissolves in water to form slaked lime, Ca(OH)_{2}, and carried by rain water to rivers / irrigation water.
-Lime softening process precipitates Ca^{2+} and Mg^{2+} ions / removes hardness in the water and also converts sodium bicarbonates in river water into sodium carbonate.
-Sodium carbonates (washing soda) further reacts with the remaining Ca^{2+} and Mg^{2+} in the water to remove / precipitate the total hardness.
-Also water-soluble sodium salts present in the ash enhance the sodium content in water.
-The global coal consumption in the world was 7.7 billion tons in the year 2011.
-Thus river water is made devoid of Ca^{2+} and Mg^{2+} ions and enhanced Na^{+} by coal-fired boilers.
+Coal-fired boilers and power plants, when burning coal or lignite rich in limestone, produce a type of ash containing calcium oxide, known as fly ash.
+Calcium oxide readily dissolves in water to form slaked lime, Ca(OH)_{2}, an effluent which is carried by runoff to rivers and irrigation systems which it pollutes unless clean coal technologies such as IGCC achieve zero water discharge.
+The process of lime softening precipitates Ca^{2+} and Mg^{2+} ions and thereby removes hardness in the water and also converts sodium bicarbonates in river water into sodium carbonate.
+Sodium carbonates (washing soda) further reacts with the remaining Ca^{2+} and Mg^{2+} in the water to remove or precipitate the total hardness.

-Many sodium salts are used in industrial and domestic applications such as sodium carbonate, sodium bicarbonate (baking soda), sodium sulphate, sodium hydroxide (caustic soda), sodium hypochlorite (bleaching powder), etc. in huge quantities.
-These salts are mainly produced from sodium chloride (common salt).
-All the sodium in these salts enter into the river / ground water during their production process or consumption enhancing water sodicity.
-The total global consumption of sodium chloride is 270 million tons in the year 2010.
-This is nearly equal to the salt load in the mighty Amazon River.
-Man made sodium salts contribution is nearly 7% of total salt load of all the rivers.
-Sodium salt load problem aggravates in the downstream of intensively cultivated river basins located in China, India, Egypt, Pakistan, west Asia, Australia, western US, etc. due to accumulation of salts in the remaining water after meeting various transpiration and evaporation losses.
+Numerous sodium salts are used in industrial and domestic applications in huge quantities, such as sodium carbonate, sodium bicarbonate (baking soda), sodium sulfate, sodium hydroxide (caustic soda), sodium hypochlorite (chlorine bleach), etc. These salts are mainly produced from sodium chloride (common salt).
+The sodium in these salts enters into surface waters or groundwater in the process of production or consumption, enhancing water sodicity.
+The total global consumption of sodium chloride was 280 million tons in the year 2020.
+Sodium salt load problems are particularly egregious in downstream areas of intensively cultivated river basins in China, India, Egypt, Pakistan, West Asia, Australia, the Western United States, etc., due to accumulation of salts in the remaining water after meeting various transpiration and evaporation losses.

-Another source of man-made sodium salts addition to the agriculture fields / land mass is in the vicinity of the wet cooling towers using sea water to dissipate waste heat generated in various industries located near the sea coast.
-Huge capacity cooling towers are installed in oil refineries, petrochemical complexes, fertilizer plants, chemical plants, nuclear & thermal power stations, centralized HVAC systems, etc. The drift / fine droplets emitted from the cooling towers contain nearly 6% sodium chloride which would deposit on the vicinity areas.
-This problem aggravates where the national pollution control norms are not imposed or not implemented to minimize the drift emissions to the best industrial norm for the sea water based wet cooling towers.
+Another source of man-made sodium salts addition to the land is the wet cooling towers that use seawater to dissipate waste heat generated in various industries located near the coast.
+High-capacity cooling towers are installed in oil refineries, petrochemical complexes, fertilizer plants, chemical plants, nuclear and thermal power stations, centralized HVAC systems, etc. The drift and fine droplets emitted from the cooling towers contain nearly 6% sodium chloride, which deposits on surfaces in the vicinity.
+This problem is exacerbated by the fact that national pollution control norms are not imposed or not implemented to minimize the drift emissions to the optimal industrial norm for seawater-based wet cooling towers.

-The man-made cause is the application of softened water in irrigation (surface or ground water) containing relatively high proportion of sodium bicarbonates and less calcium and magnesium.
+By replacing calcium and magnesium with sodium softened water used in irrigation (surface or groundwater) dissolves soil organic matter and disperses clay mineral particles, resulting in poor soil structure and low infiltration capacity typical of alkali soils.